fruitsamples/TheElements/Readme.txt

  Creating a reflection of a view in the interface

 TheElements is a fairly large application with many classes.
-This document attempts to explain those classes and their roles in the application..
+This document attempts to explain those classes and their roles in the application.

 To understand the flow of screens from one to the next when using the application see the ApplicationFlow.pdf included with the project.